 When Can I Comment on the Plan?

-Park planning staff will host the following public meetings to provide information and answer questions on the Plan:
+Park planning staff hosted the following public meetings to provide information and answer questions on the plan:

 Wonder Lake Ranger Station

 August 21, 2019, 11 a.m. - 8 p.m.

 Presentation at 6 p.m.

 What Happens Next?

 Beyond finishing the draft plan and releasing it for public comment, the National Park Service is actively flagging proposed sites and trails in the Kantishna and Wonder Lake areas this summer.
 The intent is to hire contractors to complete required cultural and wetland surveys next summer.

 Flagging is going in place this summer (2019) we determine the actual routes and corners of trails (and other areas) discussed in the plan.
 None of the flagging indicates that anything is being built.
 However, it should give people an idea of the scale of development being discussed in this plan.
 Our hope is that it will allow all stakeholders to explore the potential trails and areas of development, and make more informed comments to the plan in August 2019.